 Lack Of Attention Causing Social Isolation

 Psychological Abuse And Intimidation

 Delay In Care – Failure To Turn And Clean

 Lowering Nurse-To-Patient Ratio To Cut Costs

 Lowering Caregiver-To-Patient Ratio To Cut Costs

-If an elderly friend or loved one has suffered injury or abuse while a resident at a Board and Care, Assisted Living, or Nursing Home facility, reach out to the experienced and dedicated health care attorneys at Drake & Associates in Woodland Hills, California.
+If an elderly friend or loved one has suffered injury or abuse while a resident at a Board and Care, Assisted Living, or Nursing Home facility, reach out to the experienced and dedicated health care attorneys at Kenneth W. Drake, Inc. in Woodland Hills, California.
 We have the medical expertise, trial skills, and litigation resources to make those responsible for abusive and negligent care legally and financially accountable for their actions.